 Solar has entered the mainstream as the world’s cheapest energy source, leaving many people wondering how solar PV can be so efficient and inexpensive while still providing “green” energy.
-Answering that question means understanding how solar panels work, how they are made and what parts exactly they are made of.
-Most solar panels available on the market are made of monocrystalline, polycrystalline, or thin film (“amorphous”) silicon.
+Answering that question means understanding how solar energy work, how solar panels are manufactured and what the parts of a solar panel are.
+Most panels available on the market are made of monocrystalline, polycrystalline, or thin film (“amorphous”) silicon.
 In this article, we’ll explain the different ways solar cells are made and what parts are required to manufacture a solar panel.